dinorahfariasc/dinorahfariasc/README.md

 - 👋 Hi, I’m @dinorahfariasc
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning python and analystics
-- 💞️ I’m looking to collaborate on any projects that i may have intrested
+- 💞️ I’m looking to collaborate on any projects that i may have interested
 - 📫 How to reach me? dm me on insta @dinorahfarias_

 <!---